 If you want to score well in Physical & Organic Chemistry for NEET then start practicing on a regular basis for these two sections.

-NEET Exam Pattern includes complete details of the test such as the total number of questions asked in exam, type of questions, marking scheme of NEET etc.
+NEET Exam Pattern includes complete details of the test such as the total number of questions asked in the exam, type of questions, marking scheme of NEET, etc.

 Candidates preparing for this exam should know about the NEET Exam Pattern which helps to prepare in a much better way.